Status Quo Ante Synagogue (Târgu Mureș): Synagogue building

-The Synagogue's Architecture
+Architecture

 The eclectic architecture presents itself as a mix of styles.
-The exterior contains typically roman architectural elements, mixed with some elements showing gothic inspiration – for example the rose windows – as well as some showing moorish inspiration, such as scalloped profiles or domes which borrow from Islamic architecture.
+The exterior displays Gothic Revival (such as the rose windows) and Moorish Revival and Romanesque Revival elements, such as scalloped profiles or domes which borrow from Islamic architecture.
 As part of the last restoration, the building was repainted in an apricot color, with all of its ornaments and window frames painted in white.

-The synagogue is possessed of a large, octagonal, central tower, with small rose windows on each of its sides, and topped by a roof lantern, as well as two smaller, octagonal, towers, topped by onion domes at each of the two corners of the facade.
+The synagogue is possessed of a large, octagonal, central tower, with small rose windows on each of its sides, and topped by a roof lantern, as well as two smaller, octagonal, towers, topped by onion domes at each of the two corners of the façade.
 Each tower is topped with a Star of David.

 The entrance to the synagogue is a gate with three arcades, separated by twin columns and backed by pillars.
-Underneath the entrance, sits a gothic central rosette with an inscription, quoting the Tanach in Hebrew: "My house is a house of prayer, for all the people" (Book of Isaiah 56–7).
+Underneath the entrance, sits a Gothic central rosette with an inscription, quoting the Hebrew Bible in Hebrew: "My house is a house of prayer, for all the people" (Book of Isaiah 56–7).

-Roses decorate the two towers, at the facade's corners, on the first floor.
+Roses decorate the two towers, at the façade's corners, on the first floor.
 The doorways on the ground floor for the two towers open to stairs, allowing women exclusive access to the second floor's seats.

 The interior of the synagogue continues in the eclectic style, remaining "luxurious, but in good taste".
 The architectural forms are brought into relief in the profile of the various arches, the consoles, the various tracery and carved, coloured, elements.
 The style shows inspiration from roman, gothic and baroque architectural styles and elements, and follows patterns found in Catholic churches built during the same period.
-The interior is richly decorated, both in shape and in an abundance of colors: the railing for the women's gallery, built out of cylinders separated by geometric motifs, whites inside colored circles on a green background, four rose marble columns, cylindrical on an octagonal base, supporting the cupola from its sides, painted in green, yellow and orange parts on a blue and red background, the central Bimah surrounded by a railing in two shades of green.
+The interior is richly decorated, both in shape and in an abundance of colors: the railing for the women's gallery, built out of cylinders separated by geometric motifs, whites inside colored circles on a green background, four rose marble columns, cylindrical on an octagonal base, supporting the cupola from its sides, painted in green, yellow and orange parts on a blue and red background, the central bimah surrounded by a railing in two shades of green.

 The rustic wooden benches for the faithful are located opposite the Torah ark in four rows, at the rear of the synagogue, one row on each side of the Bimah and in front of it.

-Opposite the entrance is a square apse – the Torah Ark – where the precious Torah scrolls are enclosed, in a semi-circular region supported by two columns, and topped by a bulb dome.
-Attached to the gate of the Ark, a plaque recalls the memory of the victims of the shoah.
+Opposite the entrance is a square apse (the Torah ark) where the Torah scrolls are enclosed, in a semi-circular space supported by two columns, and topped by a bulb dome.
+Attached to the gate of the Ark, a plaque recalls the memory of the victims of the Holocaust.
 The inscription (in Hebrew) reads:

-"Our city counts 5,943 martyrs.
-The stones of the walls themselves, and the whole of the Jewish people mourn the extermination of our parents and our dear loved ones who were asphyxiated and burned at Auschwitz in the year 5704 (1944)."